 Section 4.3 Monitoring Well After Tailings Dam Station (NF02YO0193)

-Monitoring Well After Tailings Dam Station is located near Tailings Dam A. This station is located such that any ground water impacts from the Tailing Management Area via seepage through Dam A may be measured.
+Monitoring Well After Tailings Dam Station is located near the toe of Tailings Dam A. This station is located such that any ground water impacts from the Tailing Management Area via seepage through Dam A may be measured.